-With the enormous amount of information floating around, you might be confused on how best to approach this critical piece of your programming.
+With the enormous amount of information floating around, you might be confused on how best to approach a hypertrophy leg workout.
 This guide will stop the guesswork in its tracks.
-Here is how to train your legs for maximum hypertrophy.
+Here is how to train your legs for maximum muscle growth.

 Leg Hypertrophy 101

 Building muscle is a fine dance between stimulation and recovery.
 The goal is to hit each muscle with enough challenging work to encourage new growth, but not completely obliterate you for days to come.
 That hypertrophic stimulation comes from a combination of mechanical tension, metabolic stress, and muscle damage.

 Mechanical tension is the physical strain or challenge that external resistance demands of the muscle.
 Metabolic stress and muscle damage may also stimulate growth, either as stand-alone triggers or as alternative routes to generating mechanical tension.

 As your sets and repetitions increase, metabolic byproducts (such as lactate) make subsequent repetitions more and more challenging.
 Similarly, damaged tissues are less able to contribute to the overall effort, intensifying the challenge on the remaining fibers as you wrap up a set.

 After each hard workout, you’ll want to prioritize recovery.
 Getting adequate sleep, nutrition (particularly protein intake and a caloric surplus), and finding time to relax will work wonders for keeping your training intensity high and the pace of your recovery on point.

 Best Hypertrophy Leg Workout